balram7878/Web-Development-Learning/React/readme.md

 ~ → accept patch updates only

 # npm vs npx
 **npm**: Stands for Node Package Manager.
-It downloads and installs reusable JavaScript packages (modules).
+It downloads and installs packages.
 It looks into the central repository, fetches all required dependencies, and stores them in the node_modules folder.

 # Project Structure